 We’ve been to Epcot’s Food & Wine Festival for each of the last several years, spending more money on snacks than we care to think about!
 While Epcot’s Food & Wine Festival can be a pricey event, it can also be an a ton of fun, and it doesn’t have to be expensive if you have the right approach (we’ll cover how to save money at the Epcot Food & Wine Festival further down this post).

 If you’re looking for what’s new for the Epcot International Food & Wine Festival or what our recommend plan of attack is for the festival?
 Well, you’ve come to the right place.
 Here’s our preview of what’s new, what we recommend doing, and strategy for keeping your sanity at the Epcot Food & Wine Festival!
+Keep in mind that not all details are yet known about the 2015 Epcot Food & Wine Festival, and some info will not be released until around July or August 2015, so check back later for more precise info.

 For most Walt Disney World guests, the Epcot Food & Wine Festival is these booths.
 They are the little snack kiosks added throughout World Showcase with snack size portions available for purchase.
 While this is just one element of Food & Wine Festival, it’s the only element that a majority of guests experience.
 Let’s take a look at what’s new and returning in terms of these booths.